-Growing zucchini in a garden is very popular.
+Growing zucchini (Cucurbita pepo) in a garden is very popular.
 This is because planting zucchini is easy and a zucchini plant can produce large amounts of delicious squash.
 Let’s take a look at how to plant zucchini and grow zucchini squash in your garden.

 How to Plant Zucchini

 When planting zucchini, you can plant them either as individual plants or grouped on hills.
 How you grow zucchini squash is up to you, based on how many zucchini plants you intend to grow and how much room you have to grow them.